 Should the deer or other animal run out in front of your car, slow down as much as possible to minimize the damage of a collision.
 Never swerve to avoid a deer.
 This action may cause you to strike another vehicle or leave the roadway, causing more damage or serious injuries.
-If you do have an accident, call the police as soon as possible.
-Most insurance companies will require an accident report from the police before paying claims for those vehicles covered by collision insurance.
+If you do have an accident, police should be alerted as soon as possible.
+Most insurance companies will require an accident report from the police before paying claims for this type of accident.